Off view

 Photo by Jerry L. Thompson

 Number Seventy-Two (The No March) is one of Louise Bourgeois’s most complex and politically charged works.
-This intricate sculpture—a floor work made from 1,200 individual cylindrical pieces of marble and travertine—was created in homage to a non-violent protest against the Vietnam War.
-Bourgeois also imbued the work with a more universal meaning, noting: “The No March also means accepting you’re almost nobody.
+This intricate sculpture—a floor work made from 1,200 cylindrical pieces of marble and travertine—was created in homage to a nonviolent protest against the Vietnam War.
+Bourgeois also imbued the work with a more universal meaning, noting, “The No March also means accepting you’re almost nobody.
 You have to merge with thousands like you.”
-The work is installed in a tightly packed rectangle in the corner of an indoor gallery in the Museum Building.
-Varying in size, color, and textures and cut at various angles, no piece is taller than fourteen inches.
-Number Seventy-Two (The No March) inspired a 2007 exhibition at Storm King comprised of a group of twenty works that demonstrate Bourgeois’s use of the clustered form.
+The pieces that comprise the work vary in size, color, and texture and are cut at various angles, and none is taller than fourteen inches.
+Number Seventy-Two (The No March) inspired a 2007 exhibition at Storm King of a group of twenty works that demonstrate Bourgeois’s use of the clustered form.

-Though often rooted in personal experiences—particularly her painful childhood and dysfunctional family—Bourgeois’s work deals poignantly and sometimes disturbingly with broad themes of anxiety, loneliness, betrayal, sex, and death.
-Her emphasis on organic forms, the subconscious, and states of metamorphosis can be traced to her interest in the French Surrealists; she had met and been influenced by Marcel Duchamp, Max Ernst, and André Breton while attending the École des Beaux-Arts in the 1930s.
-While much of her work may legitimately be viewed in the context of Surrealism, Abstract Expressionism, and other movements, Bourgeois was a singular artist whose work eludes categorization.
+Though often rooted in personal experience—particularly her painful childhood and dysfunctional family—Bourgeois’s work deals poignantly and sometimes disturbingly with broad themes of anxiety, loneliness, betrayal, sex, and death.
+Her emphasis on organic forms, the subconscious, and states of metamorphosis can be traced to her interest in the Surrealists; she met and was influenced by Marcel Duchamp, Max Ernst, and André Breton, key protagonists in the movement, while attending the École des Beaux-Arts in Paris in the 1930s.
+While much of her work may legitimately be viewed in the context of Surrealism, Abstract Expressionism, and other major artistic movements, Bourgeois was a singular artist whose work eludes categorization.

 In 1938 Bourgeois moved to New York.
-There she created drawings, paintings, and prints with haunting, dreamlike scenes.
-Her first sculptures—tall, spindly wooden totems—date from the late 1940s.
-All but ignored when she exhibited with the Abstract Expressionists in the 1940s and ’50s, Bourgeois was rediscovered by feminists in the 1970s, and finally, at the age of seventy-one, received international recognition with a retrospective exhibition at the Museum of Modern Art, New York, in 1982.
+There, she created drawings, paintings, and prints with haunting, dreamlike scenes.
+Her first sculptures—tall, spindly totems made of wood—date from the late 1940s.
+All but ignored when she exhibited with the Abstract Expressionists in the 1940s and 1950s, Bourgeois was rediscovered by feminists in the 1970s and, finally, at the age of seventy-one, received international recognition with a retrospective exhibition at the Museum of Modern Art, New York, in 1982.